 When is the hottest time of year on Koh Samui?

 When is the coolest time of year on Koh Samui?

 For the most part, Koh Samui weather is hot and sunny – just what you want for a perfect beach holiday.
 There are two stark exceptions, as well as shoulder seasons, freak acts from the weather gods and, often, a delightfully cooling afternoon downpour.
 (Hey, it’s the tropics!)
 Here are my best answers to the question: “I’m coming to Koh Samui in [month].
 What will the weather be like?”

 First up, two stark exceptions to the “hot and sunny rule”

-#2.
-When it’s really hot and sunny: That would be Koh Samui in April (with Songkran – the water festival – right in the middle).
-Learn what to wear in Thailand to stay cool (and un-burnt).
+2. When it’s *really* hot and sunny: That would be Koh Samui in April (with Songkran – the water festival – right in the middle).

 Koh Samui weather, month by month

-I both caution and cover my rears with this caveat: there’s no guarantee and this is a crazy world.
+I both caution and cover my rear with this caveat: there’s no guarantee and this is a crazy world.

-One of the cooler months of the year, with lows dipping to a ‘frigid’ 24.1C (75F).
+One of the cooler months of the year on Koh Samui, with lows dipping to a ‘frigid’ 24.1°C (75°F).
 Coming from the tail-end of rainy season, the temperature heats up through the month.
 If you don’t like strong heat, a New Year trip to Koh Samui would suit you well.